lxc/incus/doc/reference/image_format.md

 A unified tarball is a single tarball (usually `*.tar.xz`) that contains the full content of the image, including the metadata, the root file system and optionally the template files.

-This is the format that LXD itself uses internally when publishing images.
+This is the format that Incus itself uses internally when publishing images.
-It is usually easier to work with; therefore, you should use the unified format when creating LXD-specific images.
+It is usually easier to work with; therefore, you should use the unified format when creating Incus-specific images.

 The image identifier for such images is the SHA-256 of the tarball.